 BRASIL – Cascavel Vermelha

-This year’s Summer blend is a nice and smooth Medium roast with a Brazil (Cascavel Vermelha) Named for the rattlesnake, our Cascavel Vermelha (Portuguese for red) is a pulpy Brazil with lots of red fruit and refined sweetness.
+This year’s Summer blend is a nice and smooth medium roast with a Brazil (Cascavel Vermelha) Named for the rattlesnake, our Cascavel Vermelha (Portuguese for red) is a pulpy Brazil with lots of red fruit and refined sweetness.
 This coffee has been selected based on its fruity profile.
 In most cases, Natural processing connotes such flavors; however, this coffee may have some Pulped Natural contributions as well.
-Natural lots will be dried on large patios under sun, while Pulped Natural will be pulped and then laid to dry on patios.
+Natural lots will be dried on large patios under the sun, while Pulped Natural will be pulped and then laid to dry on patios.
 In both cases, the coffee will be raked and turned regularly to ensure even drying and a clean cup profile.

 Taste attributes – Milk Chocolate, Nectarine, Plum, Sweet.

-COLOMBIA – Santa Rita
+COLOMBIA – Santa Rita Huila Organic

-The next coffee in this blend is a very clean and awesome washed coffee from Santa Rita, Colombia.
 This Organic coffee is the result of the hard work and effort of around 84 smallholder producers living in and around the town of Santa Rita in the municipality of Aipe in Colombia’s Huila Department.
 With a classic Nutella-like profile and plum fruitiness, this group lot is a great go-to for your seasonal espresso blend.